vedph/cadmus_api/Readme.md

 ## Developer Note About Port

-There seems to be an issue with VS in launching IIS Express at a given port in Windows.
+Sometimes, there seems to be an issue with VS in launching IIS Express at a given port in Windows.
 If IIS starts complaining that the port is in use, run in an elevated prompt:

 ```ps1
 net stop winnat